BeauMercier/drasticClientPortal/README.md

 - **UI/UX:** Modern, responsive, and accessible design
 - **Dark Mode:** Fully compatible with dark mode, ensuring readability and usability in all lighting conditions.

+## Authentication & Session Management

+The application uses a robust, secure, and modern authentication strategy designed for Server-Side Rendering (SSR) with Next.js.

+- **`HttpOnly` Cookies:** User sessions are stored in `HttpOnly` cookies, which are inaccessible to client-side JavaScript.
+This is a security best practice that prevents XSS (Cross-Site Scripting) attacks from stealing session tokens.
+- **SSR-Aware Client (`@supabase/ssr`):** The frontend uses a special Supabase client from the `@supabase/ssr` library.
+This client is capable of securely sharing the session cookie between server components (which have direct access) and client components (which do not), ensuring a seamless and consistent authentication state across the entire application.
+- **Singleton Client Pattern:** The Supabase client is initialized once and reused throughout the application as a singleton.
+This is implemented in `src/lib/api/client.ts`.
+For backward compatibility with legacy code, this file also exports a `createClient()` factory and a `default` export, though all new code should use the named export: `import { supabase } from '@/lib/api/client';`.

+## API Structure

+The application's frontend API is organized into a clear, namespaced structure, accessible via the main entry point at `src/lib/api/index.ts`.
+This prevents function name collisions and makes the API easier to navigate.

+- **Namespaces:** API functions are grouped by domain (e.g., `client`, `storage`).
+- **Usage:** To use the API, import the `api` object: `import { api } from '@/lib/api';`.
+You can then access functions like `api.client.getUserProfile()` or `api.storage.uploadFile()`.

 ## Features

 - **User Authentication**: Secure login with role-based access control (admin, designer, client)